MicrosoftDocs/dynamics-365-ai/ai-docs/sales/configure-predictive-opportunity-scoring.md

 > [!div class="mx-imgBorder"]
 > ![Actions for opportunity scoring](media/si-admin-predictive-lead-scoring-buttons.png "Actions for opportunity scoring")

-- **Publish**: When you publish a model to your organization, users in your organization can see the **My Open Opportunities Scored** system view and the **Opportunity Score** widget on opportunity forms.
+- **Publish**: When you publish a model to your organization, users in your organization can see the **My Open Opportunities Scored** system view and the **Opportunity score** widget on opportunity forms.
 After you publish, the **Publish** button will only become available after you retrain or edit the model.

 - **Revert version**: You can return the model to its previous version when the retrained model isn't satisfactory or doesn't meet an acceptable level of your organization's requirements.
 This action is available only when you retrain a model but you haven't yet published it.